colinrmeyer/enthalpy-fringe/README.md

 # enthalpy-fringe
-An enthalpy model for frozen fringe
+An enthalpy model for frozen fringe connected to the arXiv preprint: https://doi.org/10.48550/arXiv.2109.12182.